btmoyers/bash-genomics/episodes/05-writing-scripts.md

 We want the script to tell us when it's done.

 1. Open `bad-reads-script.sh` and add the line `echo "Script finished!"` after the `grep` command and save the file.
-2. Submit the updated script with `sbatch`.
+2. Run the updated script using `bash`.

 :::::::::::::::  solution